AoSankaku/aosankaku.github.io/gatsby-starter-apple/src/posts/about.md

 # Hello

 Welcome to my blog.
-My name is Ed.<br>
+My name is Edx.<br>
 I'm very interested in the web front-end development.<br>
 Unchiburiburiburiburi